restradaaguila/Masked-Autoencoders_Vision/README.md

 + After pre-training decoder is discarded and encoder is kept for fine tuning

 Q1: what are the positional embeddings for?
-+Guide Q: What are they for in NLP models?
++ Guide Q: What are they for in NLP models?
 Q2: What is the advantage of the assymetric architecture?
+What about the masking ratio?
 + Guide Q: how much data is the encoder working with compared to the decoder?
+What is the main issue images v language?

    ![image](https://user-images.githubusercontent.com/80427603/222825277-991b51be-050f-4fa6-a72d-2e7dbc30cde9.png)